Vipul-7/Food-Order/readme.md

 ## Description

-This project is a simple food ordering app where you can order foodes with preety good UI and UX.
+This project is a simple food ordering app where you can order foods.

 This project was bootstrapped with `Create React App`.